NIO-Robotics/vr_unity_ros_doosan/README.md

 This make sure that the Endpoint works with Pyhton 3.

 By adding these to your src folder, you should have, including this project, a folder for the following projects:
--Doosan robot
+- Doosan robot
--Realsense
+- Realsense
--Robotiq 85
+- Robotiq 85
--ROS TCP Endpoint
+- ROS TCP Endpoint
--VR Unity ROS Doosan (this project)
+- VR Unity ROS Doosan (this project)

 Make sure to run catkin_make after all these installations.